 Fixed stands are a poor choice for anyone.
 Since the most comfortable viewing angle can vary for a number of reasons, you definitely need something that can be easily adjusted to that.

-The Best Monitor for Programming in 2020: Our Picks
+Best Monitor for Programming: Our Picks for 2020

 If you have the graphics card to support a 4K display, this model from ASUS is a great choice.
 It’s an elegant, thin, and refined display with a circular base that will look great on any desk.
 It comes with a wide variety of features, including built-in speakers and a Type C port that functions for power and data transmission.